Datavault-UK/automate-dv/src/dbtvault-dev/docs/introduction.md

 # Introduction

+!!! info
+    The intent behind this demonstration is to give you a more in-depth understanding of how to use dbt and dbtvault in a realistic environment.
+For a quick guide on how to create your own Data Vault using dbtvault, with a simplified example, take a look at our [quick start](gettingstarted.md) guide.

 In this section we teach you how to use dbtvault by example.
-We take you through developing a Data Vault 2.0 Data Warehouse based on the Snowflake TPC-H dataset, step-by-step using pre-written models.
+We take you through developing a Data Vault 2.0 Data Warehouse based on the Snowflake TPC-H dataset, step-by-step using pre-written dbtvault models.

 We will: